 - An electronic form, accompanied by the following plans:

 - A postgraduate study plan (max.
 1 page); must include a plan and timetable for the completion of the remaining studies.
+This plan is not necessary if all the doctoral studies are already completed.

 - A research proposal; must comply with the instructions provided to postgraduate applicants.
 The recommended length of a proposal created for monitoring purposes is at most five pages.